Marceillo/eco-shave/README.md

 4. Install Django by entering this command in the terminal:

 * ```pip3 install Django~=4.2.1```
-* Best is to see what is the latest verstion and if compatible with the software you plan to install.
+* The best is to see what is the latest version and if compatible with the software you plan to install.

 5. Generate a requirements file using the following command:

-* ```pip3 freeze --local > requirements.txt``` - This will create the requirements.txt file and adds required libraries to it.
-This command needs to exectuted every time a new libary gets added to the project.
+* ```pip3 freeze --local > requirements.txt``` - This will create the requirements.txt file and add the required libraries to it.
+This command needs to be executed every time a new library gets added to the project.

 6. Create your project: